KreconyMakaron/KreCalc/README.md

 # KreCalc
-A calculator written in C++ capable of calculating complex expressions It may be a bit messy because I decided to challenge myself and not really read up on the topic The only thing I knew before making it is that I would need to create a Abstract Syntax Tree
+A calculator written in C++ capable of calculating complex expressions

+It may be a bit messy because I decided to challenge myself and not really read up on the topic.
+The only thing I knew before making it is that I would need to create a Abstract Syntax Tree

 ## Features